peeveen/goauth/README.md

 GetClaimsForPasswordLogin(username string, password string, issuer string) (*goauth.Claims, error)
 ```

 Only called if you are using standard name+password login, via the `passwordLoginEndpoint`.
 Similar to the above, you must validate the login and, if valid, return a map of claims that you want to encode into the access/refresh tokens that goauth will return to your webapp.
 The `issuer` argument will be your own JWT issuer string, from the YAML config.

-Return the special `ErrIncorrectPassword` or `ErrUnverifiedUser` errors if either of those situations occur.
+# Error handling

+All goauth endpoints utilise the [httperrorhandler](http://github.com/peeveen/httperrorhandler) package, and produce [RFC-7807](https://datatracker.ietf.org/doc/html/rfc7807)-like errors.

+Your ClaimsAssistant implementation can return any type of error, and it will be wrapped in an `httperrorhandler.Error` error.

+Alternatively, if your implementation produces `httperrorhandler.Error` errors, these will be returned directly to the client, so if you want your webapp to capture specific types of error and respond appropriately, you might want to make use of that.
+For example, a user attempts a password login, but they have not yet verified themselves by clicking a link sent via email.
+If your `GetClaimsForPasswordLogin` method returns an `httperrorhandler.Error` with a `Type` field specific to your application, your front-end can capture that, and redirect the user to a "Re-send verification email" page.

 # TODO